Akirandive/selfdemo1/README.md

 # selfdemo
-this is the first demo repo
+this is the first demo repocd
+author :akshay Randive